frimpn/react-profile/README.md

 ## Usage

-Navigate through the tabs to get view, my projects, about me and contact information.
+Navigate through the tabs to view, my projects, about me and contact information.